univention/univention-keycloak-app/docs/keycloak-app/ad-hoc-provisioning.rst

 ..
 ..
 SPDX-License-Identifier: AGPL-3.0-only

 .. _ad-hoc-provisioning:

 **************************
 Use external user accounts
 **************************

+.. versionadded:: 26.1.4-ucs2

    Ad hoc provisioning is a capability for Keycloak in the context of Nubus in the deployments for the UCS appliance and Nubus for Kubernetes, that allows Keycloak to use user accounts from external IAM systems.

+For ad hoc provisioning, Keycloak relies on federation.
+In the context of Keycloak,
+federation is the ability to integrate and authenticate users from external identity providers and IAM systems as if they're native user accounts within Keycloak.
+It allows Keycloak to leverage existing identity systems, such as Microsoft Azure Active Directory, or any other OpenID Connect or SAML compliant identity provider.
+Federation offers the following benefits:

+Single sign-on
+   Users can sign in using their credentials from an external IAM system, and reducing the need to manage multiple credentials.

+Decentralized identity management
+   Functional administrators don't have to handle user authentication directly by offloading it to trusted external IAM systems.
+   In the context of Nubus in the UCS appliance and the Kubernetes deployments, it allows to plugin Nubus into existing environments with existing identity providers.

 .. warning::

-   The ad hoc provisioning is a built-in :program:`Keycloak` feature that isn't integrated into the UCS identity management or user lifecycle.
+   The ad hoc provisioning is a built-in :program:`Keycloak` feature that isn't integrated into the Nubus identity management or user lifecycle.
    You need to individually add a more sophisticated integration.

-.. versionadded:: 26.1.4-ucs2

-   The ad hoc provisioning is a built-in :program:`Keycloak` feature that isn't integrated into the UCS identity management or user lifecycle.
-   You need to individually add more sophisticated integration.

 The :program:`Keycloak` app provides *ad hoc provisioning* to enable identity brokering and add user accounts to |UCS|